 Why Would You Choose a Partnership?

 You would choose a partnership because this business structure can be an amazing option in many ways.
 But, first of all, you should be aware of what the term, ‘partnership’ means.

 Partnerships can be any of the two types: general partnerships and limited partnerships.

 - A general partnership involves two or more parties where they divide the management duties and profit/loss equally.

 - A limited partnership, on the other hand, involves one partner managing the business while one or more partners providing the capital for the business.

 The question arises why a partnership is better.
 In layman language, you could cite one reason that two partners are better than one.
-Each partner brings their unique talent and skills to the table thereby helping the business prosper in a different way from an LLC.
+Each partner brings their unique talent and skills to the table thereby helping the business prosper differently from an LLC.